bsnk-dev/boltz-engine/README.md

 ## Benchmarks for current single process Engine

 On an instance tasked with repeating the name query paramter back to the testing client (Windows):
-- 15,000 requests.
+- Gave 15,000 requests.
-- 80 concurrent requests per second.
+- Gave 80 concurrent requests max.
-- An average latency of 71ms.
+- An average latency of 44.3ms.
-- 1,109 rps.
+- 1,788 rps.